aws-samples/modern-time-series-forecasting-on-aws/README.md

 6. Amazon SageMaker custom algorithm
 7. Amazon QuickSight forecast

+The [workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/76a419ba-6303-4e7c-ac02-47112ed7cb3f/en-US) is available in AWS workshop catalog.
+You can run this workshop on an AWS-led event or in your own AWS account.

 ## How to use this workshop
 To use this workshop, you need an Amazon SageMaker domain.
 All workshop content is in Jupyter notebooks running on Amazon SageMaker.
 To get started, follow the instructions in the **Getting started** section.
 To clean up resources, follow the instructions in the **Clean-up** section.
 You can execute the notebooks in any order, and you don't need to switch between the notebooks and the workshop web page.